The Complete Guide to Trade Mark Oppositions

 What happens if I decide not to file an opposition?

-If the application does not face any opposition, the application will proceed to registration.
-After this has happened, it is possible to initiate an invalidity action so long as it has not been more than five years after registration.
-This action is more costly and potentially more difficult to succeed with than filing an opposition.
-If it has been longer than five years since registration, the applicant may be able to rely on a defence of statutory acquiescence.
+If the application does not face opposition, the application will proceed to registration.
+If you wish to challenge the trade mark after registration, it is possible to initiate an invalidity action within the first five years of its registration.
+However, be aware that this is more costly and potentially more difficult than filing an opposition before the mark registers.

 What if someone opposes my application?